Tangoy/storm-logstash/README.md

 # storm-logstash-metrics

-An project is to get all built-in metrics of storm and send directly to logstash-forwarder with Jmx, Ganglia, Graphite, TCP and UDP logstash-input.
+An project is to get all built-in metrics of storm and send directly to logstash with Jmx, Ganglia, Graphite, TCP and UDP logstash-input.
 Although my purpose is for logstash with input-plugins, the program still works well with Ganglia and Graphite monitoring system and Jmx.

 The idea came up with an open source project named storm-graphite (https://github.com/verisign/storm-graphite).